How to Knit a Buttonhole

 Once you bind off the desired number of stitches, you should turn the work around so that the opposite side faces you.
 Next, start casting on stitches in the direction of the buttonhole.
 For the best results, you should cast on as many stitches as you had cast off.

 Step 5: Knit

 Image source: YouTube

 Once you cast on the desired number of stitches, you should knit one stitch, as usual, to connect to the opposite side of your buttonhole.
+This will create a perfect hole without botching up your stitch count.
 Next, turn your work around, then keep knitting as usual.